Once again, President Biden has reversed the immigration course taken by the Trump Administration regarding the Temporary Protection program.

 Though more vulnerable than ever before, Temporary Protected Status beneficiaries need not give up the fight.

-On September 14, 2020, the Ninth Circuit of Appeals struck a near-fatal body blow to the dreams of nearly 300,000 TPS beneficiaries, leaving them groping for air as the program nears its death bed.
+On September 14, 2020, the Ninth Circuit of Appeals struck a near-fatal body blow to the dreams of nearly 300,000 TPS beneficiaries, leaving them groping for air as the program neared its death bed.

 Defeat in law, especially immigration law, should be taken with a grain of salt.
 It is not uncommon for policies and principles to change over time.